winery/winery/docs/dev/ToolChain.md

      - Check again the style (!)
      - (Don't forget RESCAN to see the current changes)
   7. Add Changes/Fixed to `CHANGELOG.md` and add description to `docs/index.md` (if helpful)
-  8. Stage To Commit --> All Changes are staged to Commit
+  8. Press "Stage to Commit" 🡒 all changes are staged to Commit
   9. Sign the Commit Message (<kbd>Ctrl</kbd>+<kbd>S</kbd>)
   10. Commit & Push with "force overwrite" since you changed the branch: `git push -f`